A unifying framework for quantifying the nature of animal interactions: Introduction

 In this paper, we present a modelling framework that unifies movement with both animal-environment and inter-animal interactions.
 The inter-animal interactions may either be direct, or mediated by a stigmergent process \citep{theraulazbonabeau1999,GPRL} such as pheromone deposition or visual cues.
 Our framework includes as special cases both step selection functions and the two approaches to mechanistic territorial modelling mentioned above.
 Though we focus specifically on combining territorial interactions into the concept of step selection, our framework also happens to incorporate a variety of other collective motion models, suggesting far broader application (see Table \ref{cssf_lit_table}).
 As such, our framework provides a useful way to codify movement and interaction processes, giving a generic starting point for modelling these processes and a clear way of testing which combinations of them best describe the underlying data.
 This will both help future researchers in model construction and provide a concrete means by which to compare and contrast different modelling approaches.

 We show how to use our model to test hypotheses about the interaction mechanisms underlying territorial behaviour, by application to movement data on a community of territorial insectivore bird flocks in the Amazon rainforest.
 Parameter values for a model of movement and territorial interactions naturally arise from this hypothesis testing.
-This model can then be analysed either using the PDE techniques of \citet{moorcroftlewis} if possible, or by simulation analysis \citep{GPH1,PHG2}.
+This model can then be analysed either using PDE techniques \citep{moorcroftlewis} or by simulation analysis \citep{GPH1,PHG2}.
 This enables the spatial territorial patterns to be derived from the underlying movement and interaction processes, which can be compared with spatial data.
 We demonstrate how to make this comparison quantitative, thereby giving a technique for determining which the processes are the key drivers of space use in the study population.
-This ability of our framework to derive `macroscopic' patterns in a quantitative and non-speculative fashion from a wide variety of `microscopic' movement and interaction processes represents a significant step forward in the general program of building a `statistical mechanics for ecological systems' (Fig. \ref{schematic}) \citep{levin2012}.
+As such, the framework used here provides a vital bridge between the selection of models on the individual level and the validation of their emergent features on the population level.
+In Fig. \ref{schematic}, we give a schematic that represents the central place of coupled step selection functions for the program of constructing a `statistical mechanics for ecological systems' \citep{levin2012}.